Sherry McKibben: Volunteerism

 She also volunteered at the Pride Centre of Edmonton and was interested especially in LGBTQ2+ seniors.
 At the time of her death, McKibben was working with her former city council colleague, Michael Phair, on developing programming for LGBTQ2+ seniors in Edmonton.

 As part of her commitment to helping people with HIV/AIDS, she travelled to Suriname and Ghana.

 She also was a board member of the Health Sciences Association of Alberta.

 Additionally, McKibben was part of the non-partisan organization Public Interest Alberta's Democracy Taskforce from 2010 to 2011, which studied the Albertan political landscape and "the development of specific proposals for campaign and party finance reform, and a ten-point proposal in the area of gender and democracy."

 She was also a contributor to the Boyle McCauley News from 2010 through 2014 with a column called "Catch 66: the delights, dilemmas and difficulties of aging."

 Muttart Foundation Fellowship and Book

 McKibben was a Muttart Foundation Fellow in 2001 and published her book entitled Daunting Tasks; Dedicated People – Stories in the Management of Change in HIV/AIDS Organizations.
 In the book she discussed how organizations that provide services for people with HIV/AIDS have and could manage changes in the nature of their programming to help their clients.

 Awards

 McKibben received numerous awards over her career, including the Alberta Centennial Medal in 2005 and the Alberta College of Social Workers' John Hutton Memorial Award for Social Action/Policy in both 1994 and 2014.

 Personal life

-McKibben was married to Karen Matthews and had three daughters, Rhianna and Rowan Flaherty, and Kathleen Thompson.
+McKibben was married to Karen Matthews and had two daughters, Rhianna and Rowan Flaherty.

+Sherry and her first husband Bruce Morrison married in the spring of 1965.
+In October 1965 their daughter was born.
+They relinquished their daughter as soon as she was born to the foster care / adoption system.
+The baby was adopted and given the name Kathleen Thompson.
+Kathleen and Sherry met in 1999 as adults (Government of Alberta Vital Statistics Office, 1965).